 After a Veteran Suicide.
 Stand With Us.

 The only thing worse than veteran suicide is being a family member left behind.
+We refuse to let them go it alone.

 Thirteen of the 20 suicides a day are veterans not connected to the VA, meaning no benefits.
+We think they’re still entitled to our nation’s help.

 Most veteran families can’t afford the funeral and must takes out a bank loan to bury their soldiers.